VegOut

 Why familiarity can feel like erasure

-There's a reason this happens, and it isn't that your family and old friends are bad people.
+There's a reason this happens, and it isn't that families and old friends are bad people.
 It's that humans don't naturally update their mental models of each other unless forced to.
-Your uncle doesn't have a reason to revise his picture of you between Christmases.
-Your college roommate still thinks of you as the person you were when you lived together, because that's when she paid closest attention.
+An uncle doesn't have a reason to revise his picture of a niece between Christmases.
+A college roommate still thinks of a former roommate as the person they were when they lived together, because that's when the closest attention was paid.

 Research on cognitive dissonance helps explain part of what's happening.
 When people encounter evidence that contradicts an existing belief (including beliefs about who someone is), the instinct is often to dismiss the new evidence rather than revise the belief.
-It's easier for your mother to believe you're still "the shy one" than to integrate the fact that you now give talks for a living.
+It's easier for a mother to believe her child is still "the shy one" than to integrate the fact that they now give talks for a living.

-So she keeps introducing you as shy.
-And you keep feeling a quiet friction that nobody else in the room can feel.
+So she keeps introducing them as shy.
+And they keep feeling a quiet friction that nobody else in the room can feel.

 The physical cost of being seen wrong